mohamed-aziz/love2d-learning/README.md

 # love2d-learning
 My projects made while starting out love2d and lua.

+# Online Testing

+You can test the projects online by following (http://mohamed-aziz.github.io/games/)[this link].

 # Run the programs

 To run the programs you should get love, if you are under Debian based distros, run: